Sioux City Journal: History

 Sammons ran the Journal until his death in 1944.
 One of his accomplishments was purchasing in 1941 the Journals primary competitor, the erstwhile pro-Democratic Sioux City Tribune.
 Since the Journal was a morning paper and the Tribune an evening paper, for over 30 years they continued both papers with a merged staff.

 Upon Sammons' death in 1944, William R. Perkins took over publication of the Journal until 1962, and Elizabeth Sammons (daughter of Clara Perkins Sammons) assumed that role in 1962.

 By 1972, the elegant building designed by William L. Steele was no longer meeting the paper's needs, and a new plant was built east of downtown at Sixth and Pavonia Streets.
 The Journal moved there in November of that year, and the Steele building was demolished soon afterwards.

 On December 14, 1972, the Journal-Tribune Publishing Co. was purchased by Hagadone Corp. of Coeur d'Alene, Idaho, and Howard Publications of Oceanside, California.
 Shortly after the ownership change, the Journal dropped its afternoon editions and became a seven-day morning paper.
 Lee Enterprises Inc. of Davenport, Iowa, bought Howard Publications in February 2002, giving it half-ownership of the paper; in June 2002, Lee purchased the remaining half from Hagadone.

 The newspaper founded radio station KSCJ in 1927 and co-founded television station KTIV in 1953.
 Both have been sold off.

+On June 20, 2023, the print edition of the newspaper went to three days a week: Tuesday, Thursday and Saturday.
+Also, the newspaper transitioned from being delivered by a traditional newspaper delivery carrier to mail delivery by the U.S. Postal Service.